'That 90s Show' Season 2: Netflix Renewal Status and What We Know So Far

 At the time of writing, Netflix has yet to announce the renewal of That ’90s Show.

-Once we receive viewing statistics, we’ll get a rough idea of whether or not That ’90s Show will be renewed.

-Of course, we should note that Netflix’s track record in recent years with comedy series hasn’t exactly been strong.
-Wednesday and Mo were the first two renewals from the slate since May 2021 with both renewals coming in January 2023.
+We should note that Netflix’s track record in recent years with comedy series hasn’t exactly been strong.
+Wednesday and Mo were the first two renewals from the slate since May 2021, with both renewals coming in January 2023.

 What to expect from That ’90s Show season 2?